partio-scout/pof-frontend-v2/README.md

 ### 4.2.
 Deployment
 Merge a branch to staging, Gatsby cloud automatically deploys new changes to staging.
 ### 4.3.
 Verifying that a deployment was successful
-Check the build logs in Github actions and go to staging site, test if everything is workjing okay.
+Check the build logs in Github actions and go to staging site, test if everything is working okay.
 ### 4.4.
 Logs
-Deployment logs can be found from Gatsby cloud and Github,
+Deployment logs can be found from Gatsby cloud and Github.
 ## 5. Production environment
 ### 5.1.
 Access
 -  `https://partio-ohjelma.fi/`